AdobeDocs/experience-manager-cloud-service.fr-FR/help/forms/create-an-adaptive-form.md

    ![Create an Adaptive Form](assets/create-af-1-1.png)

-1. Tap to expand **[!UICONTROL Select Form Data Model]**.
+1. Select to expand **[!UICONTROL Select Form Data Model]**.
 All available form data models are listed.Select a from data model.

 >[!NOTE]
 >